strongjz/amazon-eks-and-amazon-ec2-k8s-container-networking-workshops/content/module1/containerconf.md

 #### Configure host network in Terminal 1 (Container)

-1. Ensure you're in Terminal 1 - the container terminal and bring up the loopback interface
+1. Ensure you're in Terminal 1 - the container terminal and bring up the loopback interface.
+List the interfaces.
 ```
 ip link set lo up
+ifconfig -a
 ```
 2. Rename the `c` interface to `eth0`